BASEline is a set of tools designed to help skydivers and BASE jumpers improve wingsuit flight performance. BASEline consists of two parts:

 Warning: Skydiving, BASE jumping, and wingsuit flying are inherently risky activities.
 Data in BASEline may be inaccurate, and you should not make life or death decisions based on it.

-This website is an online tool for analyzing wingsuit flight data.
-To use this website, first you must record GPS data from your skydives and BASE jumps.
+To analyze wingsuit flight data, first you must record GPS data from your skydives and BASE jumps.
 If you don't have a GPS logger, check out our hardware setup guide.

 Once you have tracks uploaded to baseline.ws you can: